jdegand/ada-school-csv-reader-java/README.md

 ## Thoughts

 - The maven archetypes are outdated when you create new projects in VS Code.
 Nothing has really changed in years.
-- I always use double so I was suprised to see float in the starter code.
+- I always use double so I was surprised to see float in the starter code.
 - Double can be overkill and maybe I should use float more often.
 - Scanner is slower than BufferedReader.
 - I looked into various csv libraries.
 Deephaven CSV seems like an interesting new library.
 Super CSV seems to be slightly outdated.
 - I thought about using different branches or different classes but I decided just to comment out different approaches for right now.
+- When you uncomment any section, you will need to add the imports.
+- You need to add an empty constructor to POJO class for opencsv to parse your csv file.
+Otherwise, you will get a csv bean introspection exception.

 ## Continued Development